MaciekTalaska/rust-ebooks/README.md

 ### Usage

-Depending on the destination format type:
-* `make epub` - if you need only .epub file
-* `make mobi` - this will generate both: epub & mobi (as epub is just first, required step to make a mobi file)
+Targets in `Makefile` should be self-explanatory, but just for the sake of completeness of this doc:

+- `build` is responsible for downloading Ubuntu image, installing pandoc, calibre, git, additional fonts - everything that is needed for the creation of epub and converting it later to mobi.

+- `epub` depends on `build` and as a result should crate `trpl-book.epub` file in the directory where the `Makefile` is located

+- `mobi` depends on `epub` and takes the generated .epub file and converts it to a mobi file

-### Known limiations
+### Known limiations/problems

 1. Due to the way Pandoc works links between chapters are not working.
-The original table of content also doesnt work ;/
+2. The original table of content does not work (pandoc is capable of generating automatic ToC - use `--toc` option to achieve that)
-2. Some tables are not looking that well as in html version
+3. Some tables are not looking as nice as in HTML version of the book
-3. It seems that listings are missing 'ferris' icons ;(
+4. It seems that listings (some? all?
+I haven't checked) are missing 'ferris icons' ;(

-I will try to fix the issues listed above, but this project is not the top of my priority.
+I will try to fix the issues listed above, but this is not top priority for me - I wanted to be able to read the latest TRPL on ebook reader and I am pretty happy with what I have achieved.

 ### Alternatives

 For other Rust books you should definitely check:
 * [trpl-ebook](https://github.com/killercup/trpl-ebook) (check forks of the project as well)
 * [mdbookshelf](https://github.com/rams3s/mdbookshelf) (this project is based on `mdbook-epub`, which has the following problems:
   - graphics/images are not all embedded into the final epub
   - tables are not converted correctly
   - there is no code syntax highlights)

 ### How to generate other books (easily) using `rust-ebooks`?